UBC-DSCI/introduction-to-datascience-python/source/wrangling.md

 The data frame above shows that the populations of the five cities in 2016 were 5928040 (Toronto), 4098927 (Montréal),  2463431 (Vancouver), 1392609 (Calgary), and 1321426 (Edmonton).
 Next, we will add this information to a new data frame column called `city_pops`.
-Once again, we will illustrate how to do this using both regular column assignment and the  `assign` method, starting with the latter.
+Once again, we will illustrate how to do this using both the `assign` method and regular column assignment.
-Once again we specify the new column name (`city_pops`) as the argument, followed by the equal symbol `=`, and finally the data in the column.
+We specify the new column name (`city_pops`) as the argument, followed by the equals symbol `=`, and finally the data in the column.
 Note that the order of the rows in the `english_lang` data frame is Montréal, Toronto, Calgary, Edmonton, Vancouver.
 So we will create a column called `city_pops` where we list the populations of those cities in that